saigecarter/DH110-22F-Demo/README.md

 ### Heurstic Evaluation

 The first step was to conduct a heuristic evaluation of the websites [Funding the Ocean](https://fundingtheocean.org/) and [Marine Watch International](https://marinewatchintl.force.com/main/s/?language=en_US) based on the heuristics by [Jakob Neilson](https://www.nngroup.com/articles/ten-usability-heuristics/) to analyze the user interface of its design.
 If the website was found to violate one of the heuristics, they were given a severity rating.
 For this task, I looked for websites that attempted to provide the users with resources and connect them to events and organizations related to ocean conservation, so I was interested in seeing how the heuristics related to this kind of website.
-Below are the overall assesments from the evaluations:
+Below are the overall assessments from the evaluations:

 **Funding the Ocean:**
 > Funding the Ocean website has an abundance of information, which can be hard to organize but overall the navigation and organization of content was user friendly.
 However the site has issues in match to the real world, consistency and standards, user control and freedom, recognition rather than recall, and aesthetic and minimalist design.
 Many of these issues have to do with the Funding Map feature, as it is a unique feature that would require more work into making more intuitive.
-Visually, I think the website would benefit from greater contrast between the banners and Title text, and the colors of the headers to improve the visual heirarchy.
+Visually, I think the website would benefit from greater contrast between the banners and Title text, and the colors of the headers to improve the visual hierarchy.

 **Marine Watch International:**
 > Funding the Ocean website has an abundance of information, which can be hard to organize but overall the navigation and organization of content was user friendly.
 However the site has issues in match to the real world, consistency and standards, user control and freedom, recognition rather than recall, and aesthetic and minimalist design.
 Many of these issues have to do with the Funding Map feature, as it is a unique feature that would require more work into making more intuitive.
-Visually, I think the website would benefit from greater contrast between the banners and Title text, and the colors of the headers to improve the visual heirarchy.
+Visually, I think the website would benefit from greater contrast between the banners and Title text, and the colors of the headers to improve the visual hierarchy.

-*Further information on the heurstic analysis can be found [here](https://github.com/saigecarter/DH110-22F-SC/tree/main/ASSIGNMENT01).*
+*Further information on the heuristic analysis can be found [here](https://github.com/saigecarter/DH110-22F-SC/tree/main/ASSIGNMENT01).*

 ### Usability Testing